johncclayton/electric/wireless/README.md

 Troubleshooting (hopefully in order)
 ------------------------------------
 - Check /opt/wireless/config/wlan.conf.
 Are you **sure** **sure** **sure** that the SSID and password are correct?
 If not, wlan0 won't connect.
-- You did remove /boot/device-init.yaml right?
-Check it's not there.
-If it is preset, wlan0 won't connect because the default hypriot "device-init" will overwrite wlan0, ruining all my hard work :-(
 - /etc/rc.local **should not call a script**, /opt/wireless/scripts/... (it did in a past version. it should not now)
 - Check /etc/network/interfaces.d/wlan0.
 If should look like this:
     ```